 There’s a reason the friendship bracelet has long been the sartorial symbol of platonic love.
 Colorful, characterful and one-of-a-kind, it’s an apt embodiment of what true connection feels like.
 As we get older and our relationships (hopefully) mature, there’s something lovely about the humble friendship bracelet evolving with us.
-A favorite for over twenty years, the Lucky bracelets’ personalizable charms and intricate woven style are the grown-up version of a childhood favorite.
+A favorite for over twenty years, the Lucky bracelets’ charms and intricate woven style are the grown-up version of a childhood classic.

 Here, we take a closer look at some of the dynamic duos we admire, whether they’re friends, sisters, or mothers and daughters.
-Because let’s face it, there’s something about true female companionship that’s just so intriguing; the bond between women—how it blossoms, survives and thrives over time.
+Because let’s face it, there’s something about true female companionship that’s just so intriguing; the bond between women— how it blossoms, survives and thrives over time.

 French Cambodian sisters Val and Vanda Heng-Vong prove that style does run in the family.
 After moving to London in their early twenties and quickly noticing a market for the chic, understated way of dressing they’d grown up with in Paris, they started the fashion boutique Aimé together in 1999.
 In the twenty plus years since, it’s become the go-to for stylish Londoners looking to give their wardrobe a timeless French twist.
 Meanwhile, the sister’s bond, like their taste, has only gotten stronger.